NativeScript/summer-of-nativescript/README.md

 This repo contains the slides, videos, and hands-on labs for the [Summer of NativeScript](https://www.nativescript.org/summer).
 If you run into any problems with the labs, feel free to [file an issue](https://github.com/tjvantoll/summer-of-nativescript/issues/new).

+> **Note**: **The labs in this repo are no longer maintained.** But don’t despair!
+The NativeScript team provides a far-more-comprehensive [Getting Started Guide](http://docs.nativescript.org/start/getting-started) for getting you up to speed with NativeScript.
+The guide is perfect for classrooms, workshops, and self-paced learning.

 ## Meetup #1: Welcome to NativeScript

 The first meetup is all about introducing NativeScript.
 The slides explain what NativeScript is and how to build apps with it.
 The hands-on lab walks you through the basics of starting an app and making changes to it.